-All licensed, registered and certified employees, interns, and volunteers are responsible for maintaining and ensuring the validity of their respective licenses, registrations and certifications or other credentials.
-All licensed, registered and certified employees, interns, or volunteers shall comply at all times with federal and state laws and regulations affecting their respective disciplines and governing the practice of their respective professions.
+All licensed, registered and certified employees, interns and volunteers are responsible for maintaining and ensuring the validity of their respective licenses, registrations and certifications or other credentials.
+All licensed, registered and certified employees, interns and volunteers shall comply at all times with federal and state laws and regulations affecting their respective disciplines and governing the practice of their respective professions.

-5. Use of Cape Atlantic I.N.K.'s Property.
+5. Use of the Organization's Property.

-As a general rule, employees, interns, and volunteers are expected to use Cape Atlantic I.N.K.'s property, including time, materials, supplies, equipment, information and other resources ("Property") in a prudent and effective manner for business-related purposes only.
+As a general rule, employees, interns and volunteers are expected to use the Organization's property, including time, materials, supplies, equipment, information and other resources ("Property") in a prudent and effective manner for business-related purposes only.
 The use of property for community or charitable purposes, or for personal uses, must be approved by the Executive Director, in advance.
-Any use of property for personal financial gain unrelated to job responsibilities on behalf of Cape Atlantic I.N.K. is prohibited.
-While on Cape Atlantic I.N.K. properties, employees, interns, volunteers, persons served, and other visitors, the Organization assumes no liability for the damage, loss or theft of personal possessions.
+Any use of property for personal financial gain unrelated to job responsibilities on behalf of the Organization is prohibited.